domRiddle/ASF/Setting-up.md

 - Download **[latest ASF release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** in generic format.
 - Extract the archive into new location.
 - **[Configure ASF](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
-- Launch ASF by executing `dotnet /path/to/ArchiSteamFarm.dll` command from your favourite terminal (such as `cmd` on Windows).
-If you used an installer for SDK, this command should be available right away, otherwise you might need to find it in your .NET Core SDK path.
+- Launch ASF by either using helper script or executing `dotnet /path/to/ArchiSteamFarm.dll` manually from your favourite shell.

-It's recommended to create a shortcut if you don't want to execute the command each time.
+Helper scripts are located next to `ArchiSteamFarm.dll` binary, for example `ArchiSteamFarm.cmd` for Windows and `ArchiSteamFarm.sh` for Linux/OS X. You can use them if you don't want to execute `dotnet` command manually.

 ***